 The rules and regulations of the Tokyo Stock Exchange (and not Japanese corporate or securities laws) govern the disclosure obligations of a Public Company.
-For an overview of such disclosure obligations, please refer to "Letters of Intent in Japanese M&A Transactions" appearing in the September 2013 edition of The Corporate Counselor.

 Insider Trading Concerns.
-An investor owning a block of shares in a Public Company will need to consider whether Japan's insider trading rules will impact the investor's ability to manage its investment.
+An investor owning a block of shares in a Public Company will need to consider whether Japan's insider trading rules will impact the investor's ability to management its investment.
 An investor with information access rights, board appointment rights, or who has entered into a strategic alliance with the Public Company is particularly susceptible to receiving insider information.
 Should an investor be subject to Japan's insider trading rules, then its investment in the Public Company could be frozen at suboptimal times (with potentially lucrative opportunities lost).

 Article 166 of Japan's Financial Instruments and Exchange Law provides that "insiders" (which term includes directors, officers, employees, agents, and shareholders owning more than 3% of a Public Company and its parent company and subsidiaries) who receive "material information" are prohibited from trading or otherwise transferring securities of the Public Company until the "material information" has been made public.
 Japanese securities laws do not rely solely on a catch-all description to define "material information," such as any information that a reasonable investor would consider important when making an investment decision.
-Rather, Japanese securities laws also provide specific examples of events that are automatically considered "material information," such as the issuance or repurchase of shares, cancellation of a business collaboration, suspension of business, and material changes in published amendments, tippers as well) who violate the insider trading prohibition are subject to imprisonment for up to five years and/or a maximum fine of five million Japanese Yen, plus a hefty administrative fine.
+Rather, Japanese securities laws also provide specific examples of events that are automatically considered "material information," such as the issuance or repurchase of shares, cancellation of a business collaboration, suspension of business, and material changes in published financial forecasts.
+Insiders (and as a result of recent amendments, tippers as well) who violate the insider trading prohibition are subject to imprisonment for up to five years and/or a maximum fine of five million Japanese Yen, plus a hefty administrative fine.
 If an officer of a corporation violates the insider trading prohibition for the benefit of his employer, then the employer-corporation also can be subject to a maximum fine of five hundred million Japanese Yen.